Systems Engineer II (1.0 FTE, Days)

 At Stanford Children’s Health, we know world-renowned care begins with world-class caring.
 That's why we combine advanced technologies and breakthrough discoveries with family-centered care.
 It's why we provide our caregivers with continuing education and state-of-the-art facilities, like the newly remodeled Lucile Packard Children's Hospital Stanford.
 And it's why we need caring, committed people on our team - like you.
 Join us on our mission to heal humanity, one child and family at a time.

-The Biomedical Technician or internally known as Clinical System Engineer acts as a liaison between PCHA clinics and LPCH Clinical Technology.
+The Systems Engineer acts as a liaison between PCHA clinics and LPCH Clinical Technology.
 This includes responsibility to the entire program cycle and for design and deployment of Biomedical device interface to Epic.
 The Clinical System Engineer will work with the department director to plan and design the Clinical Technology infrastructure for all Clinics

 - Assists doctors and nurses with clinical technology maintenance and repair assistance.